Ppc Racing

-Winston Cup Series
+NEXTEL Cup Series

 ppc made its Winston Cup Series racing debut in 1993 at the Mello Yello 500.
 Chad Little was the driver of the No. 19 Kleenex Ford, and finished 33rd.
 They would also run the 1994 Daytona 500 in the No. 97 Ford with sponsorship from Tracy Lawrence, where they finished 29th.
 In 1995, they had their best finish at Talladega Superspeedway, their second of two races.
 After making five 1996 races in the Sterling Cowboy Pontiac Grand Prix, ppc moved to the Cup Series full-time with Little in the John Deere car.
 Despite an eighth-place finish at Bristol Motor Speedway, the team had trouble qualifying for races, and Pollex would sell the operation to Jack Roush in the final weeks of the season.
 (The team would eventually become Kurt Busch's 2004 Nextel Cup winning team, only to be sold to Latitude 43 Motorsports six years later and then folded.)

+In 2004, ppc Racing return to the Cup series with John Andretti driving the No. 14 Ford to attempt five of the last six races with sponsorship from Victory Brand Tobacco and APlus at Sunoco with Dave Charpentier as the crew chief.
+The 14 team made its debut in that year's UAW-GM Quality 500 at Lowe's Motor Speedway, after qualifying 20th, they finished 22nd, four laps down.

+After taking the next race off at Martinsville, the team returned to run the final four races, but missed the field at Darlington.
+The team's best finish was a 20th in the finale at Homestead.

-In 2005, ppc Racing returned to the Nextel Cup series with John Andretti driving the No. 14 VB Tobacco Products Ford.
-The team made the first three races at Daytona, Fontana, and Las Vegas.
-After two DNQ's in a row at Atlanta and Bristol, VB Brand shut down.
-The team did not make it through the season, as there was no other sponsorship to be found.
+Andretti, Charpentier, Victory Brand and APlus returned to the 14 team in 2005 with the plan that they will run the full season.
+The team made the first three races at Daytona, Fontana, and Las Vegas, with their best finishing being a 28th-place effort in the 2005 UAW Daimler-Chrysler 400 at Las Vegas, but they missed the field at Atlanta.
+Then VB Brand shut down, culminating in the team being forced to dissolve, as there was no other sponsorship to be found.